dannylee1020/openpo/docs/index.md

 - 🤝 **OpenAI API Compatibility**: Fully support OpenAI API format

-- 💾 **Flexible Storage:** Out of the box storage providers for Hugging Face and S3.
+- 💾 **Flexible Storage:** Out of the box storage providers for HuggingFace and S3.

 ## How It Works
-1. Collect responses from multiple models on Hugging Face and OpenRouter.
+1. Collect outputs from multiple models on HuggingFace or OpenRouter.
 2. Run various data synthesis techniques on the outputs data. (feature coming soon!)
 3. Dataset is now ready for fine-tuning!